 5 Tips To Make Holiday Shipping Easier For You & Your Customers

-Shipping is crucial and people invest in your business because of what you promise to deliver.
-According to a recent study, 70% of customers navigate away from a shopping cart because of questions about shipping and shipping timing, so it is 100% true that shipping can make or break a sale.
-It’s gut-wrenching to get a customer to that final click and lose him/her/them with shipping speeds and prices.
+Shipping is a crucial element of eCommerce.
+Customers buy your products because of what you promise to deliver, and shipping can make or break the sale.
+According to a recent study, up to 63% of customers navigate away from a shopping cart because of questions and concerns about shipping.
+It’s gut-wrenching to bring customers to that final click and then lose them because of shipping speeds and prices.

 With that in mind, how can you make holiday shipping easier for both you and your customers?
-It’s easy.
-Think about your own needs as a customer in today’s holiday market and try to meet those needs for your customers.
+It’s easy!
+Think about your own needs as a customer in today’s holiday market and try to meet those needs for them.
 Here are a few tips:

 Tip #1: Keep Your Inventory In Stock

-This should go without saying but I’ll say it anyway: keep your inventory in stock during the holiday season.
+This should go without saying but here goes anyway: Keep inventory in stock during the holiday season.
 Nothing creates a headache like running out of an important item during the busiest time of the year.
 (Is this the appropriate place to incorporate an anecdote about the time I worked for a chain restaurant famous for ribs, and a man actually threw a pitcher of water at me one day when we ran out of those ribs?
 Stay in stock, people!)

-Waiting for a shipment yourself will slow down the shipping process.
-Be ready to ship as close to receiving an order as you can.
+Waiting for a shipment yourself definitely slows down the shipping process.
+Be ready to ship as soon as you can after receiving a customer’s order.
 That’s what most customers expect.

 Tip #2: Make Shipping Work For Your Business

-Whether this involves utilizing free shipping options or putting effort into tracking packages, shipping needs to be an integral part of your business plan and not an afterthought.
-Instead of feeling like shipping is bringing you down, make a shipping plan.
+Whether this involves free shipping options or putting effort into tracking packages, shipping needs to be not an afterthought but an integral part of your business plan.
+Instead of feeling like shipping is interfering with your business, make a shipping plan to boost your business.

-Maybe your shipping plan involves utilizing all shipping options (USPS/UPS/FedEx) depending on price.
+Maybe that involves utilizing all shipping options (USPS/UPS/FedEx) to get the best price and delivery options for each customer.
 Maybe you promise free ground shipping, knowing you can absorb the cost.
-Research your business and what your customers expect for holiday shipping options.
+Research your business and know what your customers expect for holiday shipping options.

-It’s the year 2019.
-We don’t quite have the fully automated-flying cars we were all promised, but we do have a robust internet that is an incredible resource for small businesses.
+It’s the year 2020.
+We don’t quite have those fully automated flying cars we all were promised, but we do have a robust internet that is an incredible resource for small businesses.

-If customers are looking for your product and a way to ship fast or free, advertise and capitalize on your ability to provide that option.
-Lead people to your site or product by offering up transparency.
+If customers are looking for your product and a way to ship fast or free, advertise and capitalize on your ability to give them just what they want.

 Tip #4: Make Shipping Information Clear For Everyone